cloudflare/cloudflare-docs/content/stream/stream-live/custom-domains.md

 ---
 pcx-content-type: how-to
-title: Add custom domains
+title: Add custom ingest domains
 ---

-# Add custom domains
+# Add custom ingest domains

-With custom domains, you can configure your RTMPS feeds to use a domain that you specify instead of using `live.cloudflare.com.`
+With custom ingest domains, you can configure your RTMPS feeds to use an ingest URL that you specify instead of using `live.cloudflare.com.`

 1. Log in to your [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
 2. Click **Stream** > **Live Inputs**.
 3. Click the **Settings** button above the list.
 The **Custom Input Domains** page displays.
 4. Under **Domain**, add your domain and click **Add domain**.
-5. With your DNS provider, add a CNAME record that points to `live.cloudflare.com`.
+5. At your DNS provider, add a CNAME record that points to `live.cloudflare.com`.
+If your DNS provider is Cloudflare, this step is done automatically.

 ## Delete a custom domain